wdenton/splurge/splurge.markdown

 We would collect use data at Level 0.

-## Data extraction
+## Data collection

-Scholars Portal will give template XML files, with instructions, to member libraries, who will pull the necessary data from their systems.
+We will make it as easy as possible for member libraries to pull the data from their systems.
 Because there are several different ILSes involved, the necessary database or report commands will vary, but once done for one ILS they can be shared with other users of the same system.

-!!!
-TODO Expand with actual examples

-## Data formats

-Following the MOSAIC lead (as described in the [README](http://library.hud.ac.uk/data/usagedata/_readme.html) from their [script repository](http://library.hud.ac.uk/data/usagedata/)), we will collect item file and yearly transaction files from libraries.

-All files are stored with tab-separated values.

-### Item file: items.txt

-FIELDS:

-* item ID
-* ISBN(s)
-* title
-* author(s)
-* publisher
-* publication year
-* persistent URL

-SAMPLE:

-    123  0415972531  Music & copyright  L. Marshall  Wiley    2004 http://libcat.hud.ac.uk/123
-    234  0415969298  Songwriting tips   N. Skilbeck  Phaidon  1997 http://libcat.hud.ac.uk/234

-* The item ID is whatever ID you want to use to identify a library book.
-It must match the item ID contained in the item file.
-* The ISBN(s) are one (or more) ISBNs, separated by a | pipe character where more than one ISBN is linked to the item (e.g. 0415966744|0415966752).
-* The title is the title of the book.
-* The author(s) are one (or more) names, separated by a | pipe character where more than one name is present (e.g. John Smith|Julie Johnson).
-* The publisher and publication year are the name of the publishing company and the year of publication.
-* The persistent URL is the web address the item can be found at (e.g. on your library catalogue).

-### Transaction files: transaction.YYYY.txt

-FIELDS:

-* timestamp
-* item ID
-* user ID

-SAMPLE:

-     1222646400    114784    67890
-     1225756800    103828    67890
-     1225756800    62580     76543

-* The timestamp is in Unix time format (i.e. the number of seconds since 1st Jan 1970 UTC).
-It is used to calculate the day the transaction occurred on.
-* The user ID is whatever ID you want to use to identify an individual library user.
-It will be converted to a MD5 hash value before the data is submitted to MOSAIC.
-It must match the user ID contained in the user file.
-* The item ID is whatever ID you want to use to identify a library book.
-It must match the item ID contained in the item file.

-The basic usage data to be gathered is:

-* Item title
-* ISBN
-* Number of copies
-* URL of item in catalogue
-* Loan history, giving number of initial circulations per year over the last 10 years (or fewer, if 10 years of data is not available)

-The basic also-borrowed data to be gathered for each item (A) is a list of other items (B) that shows:

-* how many times A was borrowed before B
-* how many times A and B were borrowed together
-* how many times A was borrowed after B
-* how many times B was borrowed in total
+MOSAIC's [existing code for SirsiDynix Horizon](http://library.hud.ac.uk/wikis/mosaic/index.php/Code_for_SirsiDynix_Horizon) may be useful.

-Scholars Portal will aggregate the data from the different libraries, and make the data openly available.
+We will use two of the kinds of data files described in the [MOSAIC data file formats](http://library.hud.ac.uk/data/MOSAIC/scripts/_readme.html):

+* `items.txt`
+* `transaction.YYYY.txt`

+Because we are working at Level 0 and not connecting users and courses, we don't need `users.YYYY.txt` or `courses.txt`.

+Then we can use [data2xml.pl](http://library.hud.ac.uk/data/MOSAIC/scripts/data2xml.txt) (or a variation) to convert the library-generated data into richer XML that we will use for the work, as describe in the [usage data README](http://library.hud.ac.uk/data/usagedata/_readme.html) from their [script repository](http://library.hud.ac.uk/data/usagedata/)).

+## Data as XML

 # Privacy